ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

 # CDNI Advertisement Service {#cdnifci}

-The ALTO protocol is based on the ALTO Information Service Framework which consists of multiple services, where all ALTO services are "provided through a common transport protocol, messaging structure and encoding, and transaction model" {{RFC7285}}.
-The ALTO protocol specification {{RFC7285}} defines multiple initial services, e.g., the ALTO network map service and cost map service.
+The ALTO protocol relies upon the ALTO Information Service framework which consists of multiple services.
+All ALTO services are "provided through a common transport protocol, messaging structure and encoding, and transaction model" {{RFC7285}}.
+The ALTO protocol specification defines multiple initial services, e.g., the ALTO network map service and cost map service.

-This document defines a new ALTO service called "CDNI Advertisement Service" which conveys JSON {{RFC8259}} objects of media type "application/alto-cdni+json".
+This document defines a new ALTO service, called "CDNI Advertisement Service", which conveys JSON {{RFC8259}} objects of media type "application/alto-cdni+json".
 These JSON objects are used to transport BaseAdvertisementObject objects defined in
-{{RFC8008}}; this document specifies how to transport such BaseAdvertisementObject objects via the ALTO protocol with the ALTO "CDNI Advertisement Service".
+{{RFC8008}}.
+This document specifies how to transport such BaseAdvertisementObject objects via the ALTO protocol with the ALTO "CDNI Advertisement Service".
 Similar to other ALTO services, this document defines the ALTO information resource for the "CDNI Advertisement Service" as follows.